-Most consumers plan to do their shopping in bookstores or college bookstores .
-Of course, they’ll want to stretch a dollar as far as it goes.
-Department stores, particularly discount department stores such asTarget and Wal-Mart, traditionally have attractive promotions on back-to-college items, with the additional advantage of being a one-stop shop.
-Therefore some 53 percent of U.S. consumers were planning to shop in discount and value department stores.
-The 46 percent of consumers who were planning to shop online will benefit from the ability to easily compare prices and thus hunt out the best deals.
+Approximately half of consumers planned to buy their tertiary education supplies in on-campus bookstores in 2020.
+Mass merchants, particularly discount department stores, such as Target and Wal-Mart, traditionally have attractive promotions on back-to-college items, with the additional advantage of being a one-stop shop.
+Therefore, some three-quarters of U.S. parents were planning to shop at mass merchants.
+Unsurprisingly, online retail also plays a role here, with over half of consumers planning to shop online where they will benefit from the ability to easily compare prices and thus hunt out the best deals.